Berberine is an herbal supplement with a history that’s thousands of years long.

 While it’s not necessarily true that berberine must be taken to the exclusion of all other supplements, this is how it is usually prescribed in clinical research.
 No products that included non-berberine active ingredients made it into our rankings.

+Evidence-based berberine dosage.
 Next, after focusing on berberine-specific supplements, we looked at the dosage.

 Since the research on berberine typically uses 900-1500 mg daily doses divided up into several smaller tablets, we required that the berberine supplements in our rankings deliver a dose that was easily parsed out into two or three tablets or capsules per day to reach this clinically effective dosage range.

-Anything with less than 450 or more than 600 mg per capsule was dropped from consideration.
+Anything with less than 400 or more than 600 mg per capsule was dropped from consideration.

+Quality ingredients and no unnecessary binders or fillers.
 Beyond just the dosage, we also looked at the purity of the berberine supplements.
-Did they take advantage of independent laboratory testing for purity, like Amazing Formulas?
-Did the capsules have a clean, simple ingredient design, or were they bloated with silica and other binders or coloring agents?
+Did they take advantage of independent laboratory testing for purity, like Nuzena?

 These were the kinds of things we considered when evaluating the remaining berberine supplements.
 While a cellulose-based capsule as opposed to a gelatin-based capsule was a nice perk (for strict vegetarians and vegans), it wasn’t a core evaluation criteria.